The second moment of the number of integral points on elliptic curves is bounded

+\begin{remark} More generally, using Theorem \ref{thm:optimalgeneralbound}, we have that the same moments of $S$-integral points on elliptic curves are bounded even when the set $S$ is allowed to vary with $(A,B)$, as long as the number of primes in the set $S(A,B)$ for each $(A,B)$ does not grow too quickly (indeed, so long as $\Avg\,{t^{|S(A,B)|}} < \infty$ for a sufficiently large constant $t\ll_\moment 1$). \end{remark}

-In fact, we may take $C_s$ to be $O(1)^{2^{20 (\log_2{5} - s)^{-1}}}$.
-One expects that elliptic curves should have no ``unexpected points" on average, i.e., that all these moments should be $0$ (since we are not counting the point at infinity).
-In \cite{levent-intpts}, it is proved that \eqref{eq:momentbounded} holds for $0 < s < \log_3 5 = 1.4649\ldots$ (and thus by taking $s = 1$, that the average number of integral points is bounded, a result also proved by D.~Kim \cite{dohyeongkim}).
+One expects that elliptic curves should have no ``unexpected points'' on average, i.e., that all these moments should be $0$ (note that the point at infinity is not an integral point).
+In \cite{levent-intpts}, it is proved that for $0 < \moment < \log_3 5 = 1.4649\ldots$, the average in \eqref{eq:momentbounded} for integral points on elliptic curves over $K = \Q$ is bounded (and thus by taking $\moment = 1$, that the average number of integral points is bounded, a result also proved by D.~Kim \cite{dohyeoungkim-intpts}).

 \begin{remark} A related but different question is to show that most elliptic curves have very few integral points; perhaps the strongest known result in this direction is that $80\%$ of curves in $\Funiv$ have at most $2$ integral points (by combining the fact that $100\%$ of rank $1$ curves in $\Funiv$ have at most $2$ points \cite[Lemma 20]{levent-intpts} with Bhargava--Shankar's result \cite{arulmanjul-5Sel} that at least $80\%$ of curves in $\Funiv$ have rank $0$ or $1$).
 Note that these bounds do not imply that the average number of integral points is bounded, since it is a priori possible that there is some small exceptional subset in which the curves have an enormous number of points. \end{remark}